Hydrostatic Forces on Surfaces MCQs

 Q27.

-A square lamina (each side equal to 2m) is submerged vertically in water such that the upper edge of the lamina is at a depth of 0.5 m from the water surface.
-If the pressure on the surface is 12 bar, what will be the total water pressure (in kN) on the lamina?
+A rectangular lamina of width b and depth d is submerged vertically in water, such that the upper edge of the lamina is at a depth h from the free surface.
+What will be the expression for the depth of the centroid (G)?

 Discuss